Tricks and Treats for Microsoft Word

 Zoom in with the Mouse: Hold down the Ctrl key and turn your mouse wheel up to zoom in.
 To zoom out again, turn wheel down.

-Select Items Faster: You probably already know you can double click a word to select it, but did you know you can triple click to select a whole paragraph?
 You can also move your cursor into the left margin for some super fast selecting.
 When your cursor changes to an arrow, click to select one line, double click to select the paragraph, and triple click to select the entire document.

 Hide Ribbon to Increase Work Area: Need more workspace?
 Select Ctrl + F1 to hide the ribbon.
 Repeat this command to bring it back or double click any tab.

 Add Functions to Quick Access Toolbar: Are there commands or functions in Word that you use every day?
 Save time by accessing them faster.
 Simply right click over that command and select Add to Quick Access Toolbar (which is located above the main ribbon).
+Watch short videos on each of these tips.

 >>SOFTWARE LIBRARY<<